-With the right skillset you'll be able to take advantage of the numerous opportunities on offer within the public sector.
-We asked three experts to identify the seven most important skills for a successful career in public services.
+We asked three experts to identify the seven most important skills for a successful career in the public services and administration sector.

 1. Problem solving and critical thinking

-'Communication skills are key to building relationships with service users, colleagues and collaborative partners,' says Dr Law.
-'You will need to be able to persuade and explain effectively, listen well and vary your verbal and writing style to get your point across.
+'Communication skills are crucial to building relationships with service users, colleagues and collaborative partners,' says Dr Law.
+'You'll need to be able to persuade and explain effectively, listen well and vary your verbal and writing style to get your point across.
 Students can develop these skills while at university, presenting and writing in different forms.
-They will also get the chance to practice speaking and listening in group activities, seminars and workshops.'
+They'll also get the chance to practice speaking and listening in group activities, seminars and workshops.'

 3. The ability to influence others through reasoned argument

-'Verbal skills are essential, because while people read reports actual decisions are made through discourse in meetings, whether on a one-to-one basis or in meetings held by large committees,' says Dr Hans Schlappa, programme director MSc Leadership and Management in Public Services at the Hertfordshire Business School.
+'Verbal skills are essential because, while people read reports, actual decisions are made through discourse in meetings, whether on a one-to-one basis or in large committees,' says Dr Hans Schlappa, programme director for the MSc Leadership and Management in Public Services at the Hertfordshire Business School.
 'Being able to synthesise complex information and express your own interpretation of this in a clear and coherent way is the skill that opens the door to the top in this sector.'
 You can practice constructing a reasoned argument and communicating your opinions effectively by joining your university's debating society.

 4. Respect for hierarchy

-'We often hear that hierarchy is a thing of the past but rumours of its death are an exaggeration, not least in the public services,' explains Dr Adrian Campbell, senior lecturer Masters in Public Administration at the University of Birmingham.
+'We often hear that hierarchy is a thing of the past but rumours of its death are an exaggeration, not least in the public services,' explains Dr Adrian Campbell, senior lecturer and convenor of the Masters in Public Administration (MPA) at the University of Birmingham.
 'Be sensitive to differences in job title, status and professional background when dealing with colleagues.
 Deference isn't needed, but diplomacy is.'

 'Public services are changing rapidly and people working within this fast-moving environment need to be resilient,' says Dr Law.
 'This incorporates the ability to bounce back from difficulties, take a positive approach to change, and to persevere and cope with pressure effectively.'